kuznia-rdzeni/coreblocks/docs/Development_environment.md

 1. Install the Python 3.10 interpreter and pip package manager.
     * Optionally create a Python virtual environment with `python3 -m venv venv` in the project directory and activate it using generated script: `. venv/bin/activate`.
 2. Install all required libraries with `pip3 install -r requirements-dev.txt`.
 3. Install `riscv64-unknown-elf` binutils using your favourite package manager.
-On ubuntu-based distros the package is called `binutils-riscv64-unknown-elf`, on arch-based `riscv64-unknown-elf-binutils`.
+On Debian-based distros the package is called `binutils-riscv64-unknown-elf`, on Arch-based - `riscv64-unknown-elf-binutils`.
 4. Optionally, install all precommit hooks with `pre-commit install`.
 This will automatically run the linter before commits.

 ## Using scripts